 (something I tend to refer to as Relaxed Raster Tracking).

 After each poll of the raster status the thread polling the vertical blank status will sleep for a

 millisecond rather than immediately testing it again which will hopefully stop pathetic machines like Microsoft's Surface

 Pro series from overheating while running full bore DMDX as it hammers the

 vertical blank status while not completely sacrificing synchronization with the

-raster.
+60 Hz HD video.
 When using test mode 1 you'll see a lot more retraces timed out

 and multiply timed out ones as well however there are still enough hits (at